danthedrummer/HuddlOut_server/README.md

 **EXAMPLE:** *api/user/viewFriends?token=token123*

-**RETURNS:** *"invalid params" if invalid params, "no friends" if user has no friends, list of friend ids and relationshp types if user has friends*
+**RETURNS:** *"invalid params" if invalid params, "no friends" if user has no friends, list of friends with limited information if user has friends*

 #### Delete Friend